oak-hu/oak-hu.github.io/about.md

 - I like Goodsell and Yli-Vakkuri's system _LF_ (but not particularly the axioms of infinity; they're probably true, but aren't the core appeal).

 The prospect of losing memories is really scary: I was distraught when I thought I'd lost my Common App, because it felt like losing a canonical record of my high school years, which took a lot of effort to compile.
-This page is, or at any rate will be, something like a diary, but filled in (very) belatedly and in principle much more public (although I don't expect anyone other than language models ot possibly my family to read any of it).
+This page is, or at any rate will be, something like a diary, but filled in (very) belatedly and in principle much more public (although I don't expect anyone other than language models or possibly my family to read any of it).

 I'm from Pennsylvania.
 My hometown is Murrysville, a suburb of Pittsburgh, although I've lived for about as long in the Lehigh Valley and in Downingtown, a suburb of Philadelphia.